manticoresoftware/manticoresearch-php/docs/logging.md

 # Logging

 The Manticore Search PHP client supports compatible PSR Loggers.
-There are several where DEBUG,INFO or ERROR messages are logged.
+There are several levels, including DEBUG, INFO, or ERROR messages being logged.

 The logger must be passed at the Client() initialization.
-In absence of a defined logger, the NullLoger is used.
+In the absence of a defined logger, the NullLogger is used.

 ## Using with Monolog